Can Brain Gym lead to optimal learning?

 The founders claim that laying brain-training games can help improve your memory, concentration or intelligence and the Brain Gym website makes lots of grand statements but these are backed by zero evidence.

-Brain Gym do cite evidence on their site but the research they drew on has been widely discredited.
+Brain Gym do cite evidence on its site but the research it drew on has been widely discredited.

 Of the few published studies one involved four participants, one of whom was the author of the study and the others were published in a journal that required the authors to pay for publication.